approximately-equal/kingmaker-thesis/template/impl.typ

   if not preview {
     title-page(title, author, date, presented-to, fullfillment)
     signature-page(approval, advisors)
-    // NOTE: for structure purposes (could OPTIONALLY have have acknowledgments + preface + abbreviations in front of it) the outline is not included here, but it is a required element of the thesis and MUST be included.
+    // NOTE: for structure purposes (could OPTIONALLY have have acknowledgments + preface + abbreviations in front of it) the outline is not included here, but it is a REQUIRED element of the thesis and MUST be included.
   }

   // footnotes --